 9. Have your spouse handle the budget and cash flow

 Sometimes you just have to let go, especially if you’ve turned into a bit of a control freak.
-Call it on the job training or a baptism by fire, if a family member complains you’re too tight with money, give them the controls.
+Call it on the job training or baptism by fire, if a family member complains you’re too tight with money, give them the controls.
 Hand over any pertinent information like logins, upcoming due dates, and balances and see how they make it work.
 They might surprise you!

 10. Reward your family for reaching financial goals

 At your very first “budget summit” have everyone share their goals.
 That homecoming dress, that retirement fund, a new TV for the family room.
 Whatever it is, use your budget as a group to make it happen.
-Your kids might be willing to help other goals along by adding some of their allowance into those funds, or keep you on track when out shopping.
+Your kids might be willing to help other goals along with by adding some of their allowances into those funds, or keep you on track when out shopping.
 Teaching by example is one of the best ways for people to learn.

 Take a page from gamification tools like SmartyPig and reward your family members with a boost to their goals.
 If your daughter raises all of the money for the dress, cover the matching pair of heels.
 If you and your spouse meet your retirement fund goal at the end of the year, reward yourselves with a weekend staycation.
 Sometimes, all anyone needs is a little incentive.

-It’s frustrating to wear the family financial pants, but it doesn’t have to end in divorce or placing your child up for adoption.
+It’s frustrating to wear the family’s financial pants, but it doesn’t have to end in divorce or placing your child up for adoption.
 Communication is key.
 Be proactive rather than reactive and you’ll end up financial friends, not enemies.